 It’s simple: to be a good receptionist you must be as a talented candidate with a set of interpersonal skills.
-Having zero hospitality experience you may think there’s no reason to worry about.
-Answering calls, writing letters and handle paperwork, is that all?
+Having zero hospitality experience you may think there’s no reason to worry about it.
+Answering calls, writing letters, and handle paperwork, is that all?
 Unfortunately, not; a worker at a front door is not just a guide for visitors.

 Clearly, the company’s success is all about the receptionist’s duties; take this into account when composing your next resume.
 It may be a large corporation, but without a proper attitude, nobody wants to cooperate.
 You have to be cheered up even in the last 5 minutes of your shift.
 People, who come, might be highly important, so be ready for a lot of stressful situations.

 Let’s take a closer look at some specific positions: